 Calibration is performed by assigning the calibrator A-F to a segment, after finishing all the required maintenance (monthly, weekly, and daily).
 The Calibrators are loaded onto the segment starting with the lowest calibrator being in the first position of the segment and loading all others subsequently in positions 1-6.
 When these samples are programmed on the analyzer as Calibrators they will automatically be analyzed in duplicate.
 Abbott controls and in-house controls are pipetted in singlicate into the positions immediately following the calibrators on the sample segment.
-Patient samples must not be run with the calibration.
+It is not recommended to run patient samples as part of the calibration run.
 The calibration has to be accepted and all QC pools have to be in control in order to continue with patient samples.
 The measured concentrations of the QC pools during the calibration will not be used as QC results for the patient samples that follow in the consecutive runs.